Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 > Note: The above snippet uses GHC 9 features (`OverloadedRecordDot`).
 Be sure to check out [alternatives to `OverloadedRecordDot`](#alternatives-to-overloadedrecorddot).

 What about types with singular constructors?
 It's quite similar to the sum type case.
-Here's how it looks-
+Here's how it looks:

 ```hs
 {-# LANGUAGE UndecidableInstances #-}